xiang-yin/DPO-SYNT/README.md

 [3] Yin, X. and Lafortune, S. (2015).
 A general approach for solving dynamic sensor activation problems for a class of properties.
     In Proceedings of the 54th IEEE Conference on Decision and Control, 3610-3615.

 [4] Yin, X. and Lafortune, S. (2016).
 Synthesis of maximally-permissive supervisors for the range control problem.
 IEEE Transactions on Automatic Control.
-Under review.
+DOI: 10.1109/TAC.2016.2644867